venkataprabhav/EmployeesAPI/README.md

 # EmployeesAPI
 This project is a web API built with ASP.NET Core and Angular that allows users to manage a list of employees.
 Users can view a list of employees, add new employees, edit existing employee information, and delete employees from the list - perform CRUD (Create, Read, Update, Delete) operations on employee data.
+The project follows the MVC (Model-View-Controller) architectural pattern.

 ## Features